SR22 Insurance After an OWI in Indiana: Requirements, Costs & How to Reinstate Your License (2026)

 Step 5 — Confirm Status on myBMV Portal

 Never assume your license is valid just because you paid the fee.
 Log into your official myBMV online account.
 Navigate to the "View My Driving Record" section.
 Check your license status.
 It must explicitly state "Valid" before you get behind the wheel.
+Use our Indiana license reinstatement calculator to estimate your exact fees before you start the process.
 We recommend printing out this valid status or keeping a screenshot on your phone, along with a paper copy of your SR22 and your IID compliance paperwork, to keep in your glovebox at all times.

 What If You Don't Own a Car After Your OWI?